pingidentity/pf-authn-js-widget/README.md

 ```

 # Upgrade from version 1 to version 2

-The JavaScript Widget for the PingFederate Authentication API version 2 is compatible with version 1 except when **Google reCAPTCHA v2 invisible** is used.
+The JavaScript Widget for PingFederate Authentication API no longer requires custom javascript code to enable CAPTCHA as of version 2.

-Upgrading from v1 to v2 can be done without any code changes if Google reCAPTCHA v2 is not used.

-Simple code change is required to upgrade from v1 to v2 if the Google reCAPTCHA v2 invisible is used.
-The custom javascript code used to enable Google reCAPTCHA v2 must be replaced with the standard widget initialization code to successfully upgrade from v1 to v2.
+When upgrading from version 1 to version 2, remove the custom javascript code and replace it with standard widget initialization code to leverage the new capability.
 More information is available in the [Widget Configuration](#widget-configuration) section of this document.

 <a name="tech-notes"></a>
 # Technical Notes